ebrulato/hs-tokipona-esperanto/README.md

 ## More than 800 tests

-I used the exscellent lessons of [***"jan Pije"***](http://tokipona.net/tp/janpije/okamasona.php) to implement this module.
+I used the excellent lessons of [***"jan Pije"***](http://tokipona.net/tp/janpije/okamasona.php) to implement this module.
 I think that in 80% of the cases, the original meaning is well keeped.
 I use also __google translate__ to check if the esperanto version is well translated or not and, moost of the time the result is not so bad.

 This version is a first release, and I hope that I will be able to enhance it in the future.